astronomer/airflow-snowpark-containers-demo/README.md

 Overview
 ========
 This demonstration shows an Airflow integration for Snowflake's Snowpark Containers.
 Sissy-G Toys is an online retailer for toys and games.
 The GroundTruth customer analytics application provides marketing, sales and product managers with a one-stop-shop for analytics.
+The application uses machine learning models for audio transcription, natural language embeddings and sentiment analysis on structured, semi-structured and unstructured data.

 <img style="display: block; float: right; max-width: 80%; height: auto; margin: auto; float: none!important;" src="images/dag_logos.png">